ronioncloud/ArkaneDev-WinPass11/README.md

 ## Old Repository

-If you need the code for an older version, the code for that was accidentally overriten during deletion mishap.
+If you need the code for an older version, the old code was accidentally overriten during mass deletion.
 See previous code [here](https://github.com/project-winpass11/guided-installer-precleanup).